Gurobi/gurobi-optimods/docs/source/mods/lad-regression.rst

 Least Absolute Deviation (LAD) regression is an alternative to the more commonly used Ordinary Least Squares (OLS) regression method.
-The distinction between the two comes down to the error metrics they use when fitted to training data: LAD minimizes the sum of absolute residuals, while OLS minimizes the sum of squares of residuals.
+The distinction between the two is the error metric used to fit the predictive model to training data.
+LAD minimizes the sum of absolute residuals, while OLS minimizes the sum of squares of residuals.

 Though most machine learning practitioners are probably more familiar with OLS, LAD was proposed around 50 years earlier :footcite:p:`birkes2011alternative`.
 OLS gained more popularity partly due to the fact that the computations required were simpler.
-In fact, it was the development of linear programming that made LAD computationally manageable :footcite:p:`bloomfield1980least`.
+It was the development of linear programming that made LAD computationally manageable :footcite:p:`bloomfield1980least`.

-LAD is generally more robust than OLS in that it is more resistant to outliers in the response variable :footcite:p:`birkes2011alternative`.
-A large residual for a single data point is amplified in its contribution to the loss function in OLS, since the residuals are squared.
+LAD is more robust than OLS in that it is more resistant to outliers in the response variable :footcite:p:`birkes2011alternative`.
+In OLS, a large residual for a single data point makes an outsized contribution to the loss function since the residuals are squared.
 As a result, a single outlier can have a large effect on the fitted coefficients and skew the resulting model.
 By contrast, a large deviation in an individual point has a less extreme effect on the linear loss function of LAD.